Manufacturer catalog

 Uralvagonzavod and other postwar Soviet/Russian tank-production enterprises

-This profile is an editorial grouping for a defunct, state-owned Soviet production network.
+The Soviet state tank-production network is defunct and was organized through state plants, ministries, and design bureaus rather than one surviving legal entity.
 No standalone official website or headquarters exists for the grouping, so the website field points to Rostec's official historical note on the T-34/85 and headquarters map fields are intentionally omitted.

 • 80th Anniversary of the Tank - Symbol of VictoryPublisher: Rostec | Note: Official state-corporation historical article supporting T-34/85 design context, entry into service, and production at Urals Tank Factory No. 183, Krasnoye Sormovo Factory No. 112, and Factory No. 174. | Accessed: 2026-06-21